wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-voip-push-notifications-with-callkit.md

 }
 ```

 When the CallKit UI answers the call, it calls the `CXAnswerCallAction` delegate function.
-If the device is locked, the Client SDK needs time to reinitialize, so the `answerCall` actions are stored in a closure.
-If the app is in the foreground, the call object is not nil; the call is ready to be answered.
+If the device is locked, the Client SDK needs time to reinitialize, so the `CXAnswerCallAction` action is stored to be fulfilled later.
+Fulfilling a `CXAnswerCallAction` will notify CallKit that the device is ready to start the call and will activate the audio session and call the `didActivate` audio session function on the `CXProviderDelegate`.
+If the app is in the foreground, the call object is not nil; the call is ready to be answered so the `CXAnswerCallAction` is fulfilled.

 The `reportCall` function will be called from the `AppDelegate` class when an incoming push notification is received to tell the system to display the CallKit UI with the option to either pick up or reject the call.

-The `callReceived` function would be called after the push payload is processed so you will store it and call the `answerBlock` function if it is not nil.
-It will not be nil if the device has picked up the call before the Client SDK has not had enough time to set up and process the push notification payload.
+The `callReceived` function would be called after the push payload is processed so you will store it and fulfil the `CXAnswerCallAction`.
 The `handledCallCallKit` notification is sent so that the `ViewController` class knows that the call has been handled by CallKit UI and can dismiss the alert shown to pick up a call.
 Add an extension to keep track of the status of the ongoing call using the `NXMCallDelegate`:

 ```swift
 extension ProviderDelegate: NXMCallDelegate {